appium/appium/docs/en/writing-running-appium/web/chromedriver.md

 This documentation is only for Appium 1.x.

-Please refer to https://github.com/appium/appium-uiautomator2-driver#chromedriverchrome-compatibility for Appium 2.0 and nwer Web testing with UiAutomator2 driver.
+Please refer to https://github.com/appium/appium-uiautomator2-driver#chromedriverchrome-compatibility for Appium 2.0 and newr Web testing with UiAutomator2 driver.

 ## Chromedriver